strigo/wryte/README.md

 ## Formatters

-Currently, Wryte allows to provide just two formatters: `json` and `console`.
+Currently, Wryte allows to choose between just two formatters: `json` and `console`.
 The `json` logger obviously doesn't require any formatting as any fields provided in the message will be propagated with the JSON string.

 The console output, on the other hand, might require formatting.
-Wryte's priority is to simplify and standardize the way we print and ship log messages, not to allow you just view console logs anyway you want.
+Wryte's priority is to simplify and standardize the way we print and ship log messages, not to allow you to just view console logs anyway you want.
 I might add something in the future to allow to format console messages.

 To make sure you can still print out messages formatted the way you want, without utilizing `Wryte`, you can simply pass your formatter instance when adding a handler, e.g: